-A practical currency and money guide to travel, living and doing business in New Zealand and the New Zealand dollar (NZD).
+Foreign exchange guide to New Zealand and the New Zealand dollar

 The official currency of New Zealand (country code: NZ) is the New Zealand dollar, with symbol NZ$ and currency code NZD.